Port Wine 101: A Beginner's Guide to Three Top Styles

 White Port

-White Port is only about 10% of the overall production of all Port wine, and ranges from pale yellow to golden in color.
+White Port is only about 10% of the overall production of all Port wine and ranges from pale yellow to golden in color.
 It is produced in two very different styles—one, bottled young, is lighter bodied (and lighter in color), and less sweet with notes of wood spice and zesty citrus fruits—grapefruit, lemon and orange peel.
-The other version of White Port is barrel aged for up to 40 years, resulting in a golden-colored, sweeter and richer style, with captivating notes of lemon curd, orange marmalade, toffee.
+The other version of White Port is barrel-aged for up to 40 years, resulting in a golden-colored, sweeter, and richer style with captivating notes of lemon curd, orange marmalade, and toffee.

-The opulent wood-aged versions of White Port, on the other hand, are best drunk on their own, simply chilled from the fridge, as you would a Vintage Port, and often accompanied with dessert.
-One of my favorite producers, Kopke, makes a beautiful 20-year-old White Port that is divine with tarte tatin as well as fresh fruit tarts and crème brulée.
-Aged white Port can be paired with more savory items too, think blue and goat cheeses, as well as pork belly, brisket, smoked salmon and sushi.
+On the other hand, the opulent wood-aged versions of White Port are best drunk on their own, simply chilled from the fridge, as you would a Vintage Port, and often accompanied with dessert.
+One of my favorite producers, Kopke, makes a beautiful 20-year-old White Port that is divine with tarte tatin, as well as fresh fruit tarts and crème brulée.
+Aged white Port can also be paired with more savory items, like blue and goat cheeses, pork belly, brisket, smoked salmon, and sushi.
 Like Tawny Port, these White Ports have been matured and are meant to be drunk when purchased.

 White Ports to try in cocktails: Dow’s Fine White, Churchill’s Dry White, Warre’s Fine White, Quinta do Infantado White.
 Recommended Aged White Port: Niepoort 10 Anos White, Kopke 20-year-old White, Kopke Colheita 2003 White, C. da Silva 1971 Golden Colheita White.

 Hopefully, the above is enough to get you started on your own fantastic Port wine journey.
-Try several different styles as well as different producer’s versions, and with all kinds of food.
+Try several different styles as well as different producer’s versions with all kinds of food.
 And make sure to keep track of what you like best.

 For more information about Port wine, visit the IDVP: Instituto dos Vinhos do Douro e Porto.
 Many thanks to the IDVP for providing samples of Port Wine.
 All opinions expressed are my own.